Tinian Joint Chiefs

 |

-Its primary objectives included designing bomb shapes for aerial delivery, procuring and assembling the bombs, and supporting ballistic testing operations at Wendover Army Airfield in Utah, as well as modifying B-29 bombers to carry the nuclear weapons.
+Its primary objectives included designing bomb drop cases for aerial delivery, procuring and assembling the bombs, and supporting ballistic testing operations at Wendover Army Airfield in Utah, as well as modifying B-29 bombers to carry the nuclear weapons.

 Establishing Operations on Tinian